TorbenJakobsen/run_sap_as_a_container/README.rst

   Docker
 **********

-Everything related to Docker will be accesed through the CLI.
+Everything related to Docker will be accessed through the CLI.

 Download SAP Image
 =====================